tchannagiri/DSBplot/README.md

     5. Finally, if the resulting alignment has in/dels that are not at consecutive positions, discard the alignment.
    If multiple reads have exactly the same nucleotide sequences but had different alignments with the reference, they will be forced to have the same alignment as the first such read encountered.
 Note that the left-most (5'-most) position on the read must align with the left-most position on the reference, but the same is not true for the right-most (3'-most) positions.
 This is because it is possible for reads to be too small and only capture the 5' primer but not the 3' primer.
 However, the read must have a length of at least `DSB_POS + 1`.
 The output is a set of tables in TSV format that contain the unique alignments and their read counts.
 The output is saved in files named `1_filter_nhej/[N].tsv`, where `[N]` is an integer representing the repeat number, in the same order they are specified on the command line.
 3. Combine the tables output from stage 2 into a single table with multiple frequency columns, one for each input.
 The output will be in `2_combine_repeat/out.tsv`.
-4. For each unique alignment in the output table of stage 3, extract the alignment-window around the DSB position.
-The alignment-window corresponds to the positions in the read sequence that cover `DSB_POS - WINDOW_SIZE + 1` to `DSB_POS + WINDOW_SIZE`.
-If different alignments become identical after extracting their windows, their read counts will be summed.
+4. For each unique alignment in the output table of stage 3, extract the portion of the read that aligns to the positions `DSB_POS - WINDOW_SIZE + 1` to `DSB_POS + WINDOW_SIZE` on the reference sequence.
+If different reads become identical after extracting their windows, their read counts will be summed.
 To ensure that variations near the DSB do not spill outside the window, *anchors* must be present on either side of the extracted windows.
-Anchors are the parts of the alignment that correspond to the `ANCHOR_SIZE` nucleotides on the left (5') and right (3') of the window region.
-Each anchor must have at most `ANCHOR_MISMATCHES` mismatches and no in/dels.
+Anchors are the parts of the read that align to the `ANCHOR_SIZE` nucleotides on the left (5') and right (3') of the window on the reference.
+Each anchor must have at most `ANCHOR_MISMATCHES` mismatches and no in/dels, or it is discarded.
 The output is a table in TSV format.
 The output will be in directory `3_window`, in files `window_count_withoutSubst.tsv` and `window_count_withSubst.tsv`.
-The "withoutSubst" version of the output has substitutions in the alignment removed by replacing the nucleotide on the read sequence with perfect matches with the reference sequence.
-See [here](#substitutions-in-bowtie-2) for the justification of ignoring substitutions.
+The "withoutSubst" version of the output has substitutions (or mismatches) in the alignment removed by replacing the incorrect nucleotide on the read with the correct nucleotide from the reference.
+See [here](#substitutions-in-bowtie-2) for the justification of removing substitutions.
 5. Convert the raw read counts into frequencies in the range [0,1].
 This is done by dividing the read counts by the total number of reads in the library.
 Since the total number of reads in each sample might not be exactly the sum of the read counts (e.g., if the trimming process removed some reads), the total reads are input using `--total_reads`.
 In this stage, the separate frequency columns for each repeat are collapsed into a single column by taking their mean.
 Also, alignments whose minimum frequency across the repeats is below `FREQ_MIN` will be discarded.
 The output will be in the subdirectory 3_window, in files:
   * `window_freq_withSubst.tsv`/`window_freq_withoutSubst.tsv`: Frequency tables with separate columns for the separate repeats.
   * `window_freq_filter_withSubst.tsv`/`window_freq_filter_withoutSubst.tsv`: The previous frequency tables with the minimum frequency filter applied.